Pre-General Availability Draft: 2017-09-20

 distributions compiled using either package, but if MySQL is

-must also follow the RSA configuration procedure given later
+capability, you must follow the RSA configuration procedure

 The server exposes a status variable,